jgan/outlearn-olm-spec/olm-spec.md

 If you want to give learners a great experience with links, OLM provides a bunch of ways to enrich them with the `@link` element.

-The simplest example is to create a task out the link as below:
+The simplest example is to create a task out the link:

 <div class="highlight markdown"><table style="border-spacing: 0"><tbody><tr><td class="gutter gl" style="text-align: right"><pre class="lineno">1</pre></td><td class="code"><pre><span class="nv">&lt;!-- @link, "url" : "https://nodejs.org/" --&gt;</span>
 </pre></td></tr></tbody></table>
 </div>

 At import-time, all `@link` enrichments will be expanded to include a title, description, and image.
+You can see the code above rendered below:

 <!-- @link, "url" : "https://nodejs.org/" -->